bryndisgunnlaugsd/The_Contactor/README.md

 # Extra Requirements for Contactor

-Beyond the core functionality requirements, the following additional features have been implemented
+Beyond the core functionality requirements, we managed to implement all the Extra requirements stated in the project description:

+1. Import contacts from OS
+2. Add image with camera or photo import
+3. A user can make a call to contact from the application

 ---

-## 1